Get your unique knowledge out of your brain and into a book.

 The key to jumping on the same creative super-highway that the top improv actors use is to say YES to your own voice.
 Often the logical lies we put in place hold us back from our more creative selves.
 When you know your stuff and you get into the flow, it’s truly amazing what goodies will come out through your voice.

 Of course, you are going to record the interview.
 There are several tools you can use and several different ways you can get interviewed.
-One way is to use Rev Voice Recorder.
-It’s available on the Web at www.Rev.com and on iTunes and Google play.
+My go-to tool is Rev’s Voice Recorder or Call Recorder (available at www.Rev.com).

 Here’s a tip to help map out your interview: